It may be a little crazy, but this chili doesn’t mess around!

 It’s an epiphany in a bowl.

 Since Sue’s party, it’s gone on to win again, as expected.
 Most recently, it won my neighborhood’s chili cook-off.
 I was so bummed that my family had a conflict (ummmm … too many soccer games … you know).
 ‘Cause you know what chili I wanted to make, right?!?!
 But then I was thrilled to hear that this chili DID make an appearance (and won the grand prize, none-the-less)!
-It was entered by another dear friend who’s also been head-over-heels in love with it ever since Sue’s party!
+It was entered by another dear friend, Lisa, who’s also been head-over-heels in love with it ever since Sue’s party!

 You see what I mean.
 It kinda develops a loyal following.